daamsie/Charitable/readme.txt

 == Changelog ==

+= 1.6.45 =
+* FIX: If you are using Weglot, the donation receipt page and donation-related emails will be in the same language used by the donor when they donated. [#835](https://github.com/Charitable/Charitable/issues/835)
+* FIX: Prevent errors from displaying in the donation processing response to avoid donations being blocked.
+* FIX: Check hidden fields when checking if a donation is a recurring donation. [#819](https://github.com/Charitable/Charitable/issues/819)
+* FIX: In some cases, using the logout shortcode would result in it being displayed multiple times or too early.
+This has been fixed. [#834](https://github.com/Charitable/Charitable/issues/834)
+* FIX: Prevent a fatal error encountered when using the Twenty Twenty theme and Oxygen Builder. [#829](https://github.com/Charitable/Charitable/issues/829)

 = 1.6.44 =
 * NEW: When using WPML, the total funds raised by a campaign will now include both the campaign itself and any translations of the same campaign. [#811](https://github.com/Charitable/Charitable/issues/811)
 * FIX: Ensure that the selected recurring donation amount is picked up when you reach a donation form via the Donate widget. [#804](https://github.com/Charitable/Charitable/issues/804)